 When my body spontaneously opened to Kundalini Shakti, also known as primal energy or creative life force, during orgasm at the close of 2012, I was spiritually, psychologically, and physically prepared for the experience.

 Prepared spiritually because I’d experienced Samadhi as a young child focusing my attention on nothing but black and recalled that experience throughout my life just as I had always recalled the experience of holding my breath during sexual molestation at age three.
-Also because I’d been practicing both self-initiated mindfulness meditation and formal sitting meditation since my late teens.
-Though I was not seeking Samadhi at the time of spontaneous emergence, I had recently returned to a primary focus on healing from that incest with intent to heal completely.
+I’d been practicing both self-initiated mindfulness meditation and formal sitting meditation since my late teens.
+I was not seeking Samadhi at the time of spontaneous emergence.
+I had, though, recently returned to a primary focus on healing from that early childhood incest with intent to heal completely.

 Prepared physically because I’d enjoyed a variety of healing modalities in addition to sitting meditation since being diagnosed with melanoma skin cancer at age 19.
 These modalities included breathwork (breath journeying), Network Spinal Analysis, lots of massage, Pancha Karma (Ayurvedic systemic purification that includes massage and enemas), as pure a diet as can be today, and regular asana practice.
 My body was fairly clear of toxins at the time of spontaneous emergence and has accumulated more since given what I guess to be heavy exposure to pesticides while house sitting in Watsonville, CA spring 2014.